elite-polito/elite-polito.github.io/news/2023-11-06-DAUINPosterDay/index.md

 Tommaso Calò's poster, "Code Generation From Visual Representations," addressed the challenge of translating web UI designs into code.
 It underscored the labor-intensive aspect of this translation process, necessitating frequent revisions between the design and development phases.
 To address this, the research presented a multimodal Transformer architecture designed to automate the translation process by concurrently processing textual and visual information.
 The approach aims to advance existing methodologies by enhancing the architectural framework and introducing a challenging dataset that serves as a new benchmark for future advancements in the field

-For those interested in delving deeper into the research presented at the DAUIN PhD poster day, we have made available the posters for online viewing:
+For those interested in delving deeper into the research presented at the DAUIN PhD poster day, we have made available the posters for downloading:

 - [Supporting Developers in the Cybersecurity of IoT Systems] (./Mannella-Luca-36.pdf).
 - [Code Generation From Visual Representations] (./phdposter_calò_5nov.pdf).